Rfam/rfam-docs/docs/source/rfam-cloud.rst

 Download your ``SEED`` and ``DESC`` files to your local machine and send the files to the Rfam team for review by email or Slack. 🎉🎉🎉

-See :ref:`rfam-cloud:Copying files to and from Rfam cloud` for instructions about moving files to and from Rfam cloud.
+See :ref:`rfam-cloud:Copying files to and from Rfam Cloud` for instructions about moving files to and from Rfam Cloud.

 ..
 DANGER::
   We encourage you to **always keep a local copy of the important data**!